pyodide/pyodide/docs/development/building-packages-using-recipe.md

 and see if there are any errors.

+The `--install` flag will install the built package into the `/dist` directory.

-### Loading the package
+### Testing the package

-If the build succeeds you can try to load the package:
+If the build succeeds you can try to load the package in the Pyodide environment.

-1. Build pyodide via `PYODIDE_PACKAGES=tag:core make`.
+1. Build Pyodide or download the latest release from the GitHub repository.
+2. Copy everything built in the `/dist` directory to the downloaded Pyodide directory.
+This should include the `pyodide-lock.json` file and the wheel files that were built.
-2. Serve the dist directory with `python -m http.server --directory ./dist`.
+3. Serve the Pyodide directory with `python -m http.server --directory ./dist`.
-   If you use docker, you can execute this either outside of the docker container or make sure to forward a port by setting the environment variable PYODIDE_SYSTEM_PORT or starting docker with `./run_docker -p <port>`.
-3. Open `localhost:8000/console.html` and try to import the package.
+4. Open `localhost:8000/console.html` and try to import the package.
-4. You can test the package in the repl.
+5. You can test the package in the repl.

 ### Fixing build issues